Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus buea (male, under and upperside)

-Bicyclus buea (female, under and upperside)
+Bicyclus buea (possible female, under and upperside)

 -inkA-ink.jpeg)